 Sightings of whales along the Southern California coast are already exceeding last year’s record-breaking numbers.

-Come show some love for the whales at Heal the Bay’s Santa Monica Pier Aquarium during “Whale of a Weekend” next weekend on Feb 14 and 15.
+Come show some love for the whales at Heal the Bay’s Santa Monica Pier Aquarium during “Whale of a Weekend” this weekend on Feb 14 and 15.

-The Pacific gray whale completes one of the longest migrations of any species, traveling as many as 14,000 miles round trip between the arctic seas and the warm lagoons of Baja California, Mexico.
+The Pacific Gray Whale completes one of the longest migrations of any species, traveling as far as 14,000 miles round trip between the arctic seas and the warm lagoons of Baja California, Mexico.